K

 Table Mountain was sometimes visible, but the tall buildings often blocked my view.
 By the time I walked around the foothills of the mountain, I had passed joggers and cyclists.
 There was a long line of tourists at the cableway station.
 I ignored them and I started to climb the path that zigzagged steeply; the scenery was diversified.
 As I contemplated the little stream on the flat rocks—a good reposeful sound— woman overtook me briskly.
 The next thing I knew, I managed to keep up with her, following thirty feet behind.
 She continued to go up at a steady pace; exuding something of indisputable beauty with pride and confidence.

-The path grew ever steeper and steeper.
+The path grew ever steeper and steeper, and as it did the rocks grew larger.
 After the last arduous part, I walked to the cliff’s edge, the scenery unfolding before me.
 I thought my father would appreciate this view even more than I do.
 However, as I saw many travelers on the summit, my enthusiasm gradually cooled.
 Feeling extremely hungry, I entered a fast-food restaurant that was crowded.
 I sat alone at a table, wrapped in the merry hubbub.
 I ate a hamburger and drank a beer thirstily—goodbye—and in no time I stood up.
 I can not afford to dawdle in the generality of people.

 Dead End